 A History of Tiki

 While you can find a tiki bar or two in major cities around the world, its history can be traced back to two specific innovators.
-Inspired by the Polynesian culture, a man named Donn Beach opened the first tiki bar, Don the Beachcomber, in Hollywood in the 1930s.
+Inspired by Polynesian culture, a man named Donn Beach opened the first tiki bar, Don the Beachcomber, in Hollywood in the 1930s.
 Another man, Victor J. Bergeron, opened a bar called Trader Vic’s in Los Angeles in 1938.
 This is where he invented arguably the most popular tiki drink: the mai tai.

-When air travel became more popular in the 1950s, 60s, and 70s, more people were able to travel to islands like Hawaii.
+When air travel became more mainstream in the 1950s, ’60s, and ’70s, more people were able to travel to islands in Hawai‘i.
 This enthusiasm for island culture led to a rise in tiki bar popularity in the continental United States.
+The style’s popularity has ebbed and flowed over the years.
+Alongside calls to abolish the tiki bar for cultural appropriation, we’ve also seen recent declarations that we’ve entered a new golden age of tiki.

 Mai Tai